ultimatemember/ultimatemember/readme.txt

 = Paid Extensions =

-Ultimate Member has a range of extensions that allow you to extend the power of the plugin
+Ultimate Member has a range of extensions that allow you to extend the power of the plugin.
+You can purchase all of these extensions at a significant discount with our [All Access Pass](https://ultimatemember.com/pricing/) or you can purchase extensions individually.

 * [Private Content](https://ultimatemember.com/extensions/private-content/) - Display private content to logged in users that only they can access
 * [Instagram](https://ultimatemember.com/extensions/instagram/) - Allow users to show their Instagram photos on their profile